 The veteran hooker captained the Maori All Blacks against the British and Irish Lions in June, he also captained the side during their tour later in the year.

-Dixon, named again for the Highlanders squad ahead of the 2020 Super Rugby season, and had obtained 87 caps.
+Dixon, named again for the Highlanders squad ahead of the 2020 Super Rugby season, had obtained 87 caps.
+In October 2020, the Hawke's Bay captain completed a second successful Ranfurly Shield heist in Dunedin, doing it in his 100th game for the province.

 |Maori All Blacks